NatashaRy/neurohacking/README.md

 We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed

 * Issue - Mobile menu is only working in Chrome developer tools.
 It does not work on mobile devices (Samsung Galaxy s22 Ultra) at all.
-* Cause - De cause is uncertain.
+* Cause - What causes the problem is uncertain at this momemnt.
 We've tried different kinds of menus on mobile but get the same issue.
 I have not found a resolution for this bug yet.
-* Resolution - Changed the width of the image to stay within the confines of the screen.
+* Resolution - Due to limited time, we chose to make a temporary solution and add an extra section for the menu in smaller units.
+We know that it is not an optimal solution, but it contributes to the site's functionality and is kept within the framework of the deadline.
 ​
 * Issue - On smaller screens the horizontal scroll was possible.
 * Cause - The FAQs styling were not optimized enough with made it go out of the screen.